 That said, clinicians and researchers increasingly consider it part of the eating disorder spectrum because it shares many of the same hallmarks:

-Rigid food rules and an obsessive preoccupation with eating only foods perceived as “pure” or “healthy.”
+Having rigid food rules and an obsessive preoccupation with eating only foods perceived as “pure” or “healthy.”

-Physical risks such as nutrient deficiencies and unintentional malnutrition when major food groups are eliminated.
+Medical issues such as nutrient deficiencies and unintentional malnutrition when major food groups are eliminated.

 The main reason orthorexia isn’t recognized as an official diagnosis yet is that experts don’t fully agree on how to define and measure it.
-Some screening tools do a good job of identifying truly harmful patterns, while others risk confusing committed healthy eating with a disorder.
+Some screening tools do a good job of identifying truly harmful patterns, while others risk confusing committed healthy eating with a true disorder.
 Until researchers can establish clear, consistent criteria that work across different groups of individuals, orthorexia is unlikely to be added to psychiatric diagnostic manuals.

 Signs + Symptoms